Advertorial

 In their place, I had something I didn’t think was possible:

 A complete record of him.
+A real hardcover book.

 Not the version people talk about once a year, but the version I lived with, every day.